makevoid/ethereum-keychain/Readme.md

 ---

-warning - this is prerelease :D

-works only on node atm
+this version is targeted for the browsers but if you read the code

+(it's short anyway, start from `ethereum-keychain.js`, then check out lib and obviously config if you want to run it)

 #### TODO

-- implement
--- existing structure (bitcoin keychain one)
--- new structure (super oo)
+- implement btcln (and xdai), implement main chain), implement other *coins (doge, bch)
+- converge on one stable implementation

-- add tests :D
+- add tests :D :D :D